2017-2019 Postdoctoral Research Fellowship Program Overview.

 Novel media or formats other than pdf essential to an individual’s application may be submitted.

 Applications from previous recruitment cycles are discouraged.
 In fairness to all applicants and reviewers, only complete applications will be accepted.
-Send applications by email to HumanResources@mote.org, using the subject line “Postdoctoral Research Fellowship Application.”
+Send applications by email to HumanResources@mote.org, using the subject line “2017 Two-Year Fellowship Application.”
 You may also send the seven application items listed above by mail to Mote Marine Laboratory, Attn: Human Resources, 1600 Ken Thompson Parkway, Sarasota, FL 34236.
-Review of applications will begin August and finalists will be announced soon thereafter.
+Review of applications may begin August and finalists will be announced soon thereafter.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability or protected veteran status.
 Mote is an E-Verify employer.